⚠️ Important Disclaimer

 In many BLM-managed areas, the relocation standard is 25 miles (often described as “25 miles as the crow flies” or “outside a 25-mile radius”).
 Example state guidance pages:

-Because some areas use different boundaries or different limits, confirm the local rule set for your target area by calling the relevant field office or checking posted orders/supplementary rules.
-(BLM, 2024b)
+Because some areas use different boundaries or different limits, confirm the local rule set for your target area by calling the relevant field office or checking posted orders and supplementary rules.

 The 28-Day Cycle Explained

-The practical version is: during any rolling 28-day window, you cannot exceed 14 days camping in the same area (as defined locally, often within a 25-mile radius).
+The practical version: during any rolling 28-day window, you typically cannot exceed 14 days camping in the same area (as defined locally, often within a 25-mile radius).
 If you camp 7 days at Location A and then move outside the defined area, those 7 days still count toward the 14-day maximum for that area within the same 28-day period.
 The clock and the “area” definition are what matter.
-(BLM, 2024b; BLM Nevada, n.d.)

 Personal Property Rules